Recommended Best Dobsonians Individually Reviewed

 Like with the AD8 and AD12, the Apertura AD10’s laser collimator is probably unusable and the Moon filter is a joke, but considering the great value the scope still otherwise provides, I don’t consider these to be a problem in the slightest.

-If 10” of aperture still isn’t enough to satisfy you, then there’s the Apertura AD12.
 The AD12 comes with the same 30mm 2” wide-angle eyepiece, cooling fan, dual-speed Crayford focuser, adjustable altitude bearings, 50mm right-angle finderscope, and great optics that make the smaller AD series scopes such great deals, as well as the same useless Moon filter and laser collimator.
-However, there are some practicality considerations to be made in buying this telescope.
+However, there are some practical considerations to be made in buying this telescope.

 First: It’s heavy.
 75 pounds may not sound so bad, especially considering that it splits into two pieces.
 But what if you have to load it into your car to get it to an observing site?
 Now picture loading that scope back into your car, then unloading it, then bringing it into your house very late on a cold, damp night.
 Even if you observe from your backyard, setting up the AD12 isn’t easy.

 The AD12 is also much physically larger than a 6”, 8”, or 10” Dob.
 It’s a full foot longer, and the tube is 14” wide with no good places to really grab it from.
 You’ll probably want straps or a helper to move the tube.
 Also, the length means it may not fit in smaller vehicles.